skiadas/AlgorithmsCourse/notes/master_theorem.md

 - If $f(n)$ is a constant function, what is $d$?
 - In binary search what are the values of $a$, $b$, $d$?
 What does the theorem tell us in that case about the time efficiency of binary search?
 - Same question for mergesort.
-- Karatsuba's algorithm for multiplying two n-bit integers has values $a=3$, $b=2$, $d=1$.
+- Karatsuba's algorithm for multiplying two n-binary-digit integers has values $a=3$, $b=2$, $d=1$.
 What does the Master Theorem tell us about the time efficiency of this multiplication?
-    - How would you normally multiply two n-bit integers?
+    - How would you normally multiply two n-binary-digit integers?
 What would be the time efficiency of that algorithm?
 - Imagine a problem that would normally take $n^3$ time to run with a brute force method.
 We are trying to instead use a divide-and-conquer algorithm where $b=2$ and $d=2$.
 What is the largest number $a$ of subproblems that we can use in our algorithm, so that our algorithm would still be faster than the normal $n^3$ algorithm?
+Begin by making a table of the running time $T(n)$ for $a=1,2,3,...$.

 ## Explanation of the Master Theorem